Christian views on abortion

 Christianity and abortion have a long and complex history.
 Condemnation of abortion by Christians goes back to the 1st century with texts such as the Didache, the Epistle of Barnabas, and the Apocalypse of Peter.
-In later years some Christian writers argued that abortion was acceptable under certain circumstances, such as when necessary to save the life of the mother, but these views did not become accepted teachings until some denominations changed their views in the 20th century.
+In later centuries some Christian writers argued that abortion was acceptable under certain circumstances, such as when necessary to save the life of the mother, but these views did not become accepted teachings until some denominations changed their views in the 20th century.
 The Bible itself does not contain direct references to abortion.

 Today, Christian denominations hold widely variant stances: Most mainline Protestant denominations support abortion legalization, while Catholicism, Evangelicalism and Eastern Orthodoxy condemn abortion under almost all circumstances.

 Range of positions taken by Christian denominations

 Stances on abortion rights vary between different denominations, with some opposing abortion while others believe it should be permitted, and between followers of respective denominations, with sizable minorities within each that disagree with their denomination's stance on abortion.

-Some denominations–mainly European-generated Protestant denominations–have amended their stance on abortion, with religious leaders in more liberal Christian denominations became supporters of abortion rights while Evangelical and other conservative Christians still staunchly oppose abortion, a view that is shared by the Catholic Church.
+Some denominations–mainly European-generated Protestant denominations–have amended their stance on abortion, with religious leaders in more liberal Christian denominations becoming supporters of abortion rights while Evangelical and other conservative Christians still staunchly oppose abortion, a view that is shared by the Catholic Church.

 Christians and scholars also disagree on how abortion has been perceived historically.
 While some writers say that early Christians held different beliefs at different times about abortion, others claim that abortion has always been condemned at any point of pregnancy as a grave sin.
 Daniel Schiff maintains that some early Christians did not view as homicide the elimination of a fetus not yet "formed" and animated by a human soul.